cysouw/diathesis/text/c01_introduction.md

 ### *Kognitionsantikausativ* (*stehen + zu + Infinitiv*) {#sec:summary-kognitionsantikausativ}

 The ~~Kognitionsantikausativ~~ (full discussion in [@sec:zuinfinitive-stehen-anticausative]) uses a light verb *stehen* with *zu* and infinitive.
 The original accusative object is promoted to subject and the erstwhile nominative subject cannot be retained, so this clearly is an anticausative diathesis.
 However, examples with an explicitly accusative noun phrase as in [@next a] are actually rare.
-Typically, this diatheses is found with kognitive predicates, like *befürchten* 'to fear', with a *dass* complement clause [@next b].
+Typically, this diatheses is found with cognitive predicates, like *befürchten* 'to fear', with a *dass* complement clause [@next b].
 Functionally, this complement clause has the same status as an accusative object.
 Note that complement clauses typically come towards the end of the sentence in German, and then the first position of the sentence often has to be filled with a position-simulating pronun *es* (which is removed when the first position is filled otherwise).

 ::: ex
 a.
 Ich befürchte einen weiteren Beschäftigungsabbau. \